Mohave County’s COVID-19 case count clears 4,000

 Bullhead City has suffered the most of the county’s medical service areas with 75 deaths, followed by Lake Havasu City with 53, Kingman with 51 and Fort Mohave with 11.
 The locations of another 27 deaths are not specified on the county website.

-Broken down by cities and communities, the county website on Wednesday, Oct.
-14 was listing 1,173 for Lake Havasu City, 1,172 confirmed cases for Bullhead City, 533 for Kingman, 362 for Fort Mohave, 231 for Mohave Valley, 112 for Beaver Dam/Littlefield, and 110 for Golden Valley.
+Broken down by cities and communities, the county website on Thursday, Oct.
+15 was listing 1,181 confirmed cases for Bullhead City, 1,179 for Lake Havasu City, 539 for Kingman, 363 for Fort Mohave, 231 for Mohave Valley, 114 for Beaver Dam/Littlefield, and 110 for Golden Valley.
 The locations of another 310 cases are not specified.

 The average age of death of a COVID-19 victim in the county is 75.8 years, while the age of the average patient is 47.7 years.
 The case fatality rate in the county is 5%, meaning one out of every 20 individuals who has contracted the virus has died.
-Approximately 1.9% of the county’s population has been infected.
 A majority of the county residents infected – 53% – have been age 49 or younger.

-Globally, Johns Hopkins was reporting 1,087,600 deaths from more than 38 million confirmed cases on Wednesday, Oct.
-14.
+Globally, Johns Hopkins was reporting 1,095,216 deaths from nearly 39 million confirmed cases on Thursday, Oct.
+15.

 The Kingman service area includes Kingman, New-Kingman/Butler, Chloride, Valentine, Meadview, Wikieup, Yucca, White Hills, Hackberry, Peach Springs, Dolan Springs, Golden Valley, Hualapai tribal areas, Oatman and Valle Vista.